saboyagustavo/saboyagustavo/README.md

   Fomerly graduated in Art Direction, area of knowledge that allowed me to improve strategic vision and critical sense, vital skills to find solutions with creativity and planning.
 Always curious and a lover of new technologies, **in early 2020 I've shifted career to IT** and delved into the JavaScript ecosystem.
 Following a genuine stubborn interest of how things are made and work, I let the questions sprout as I look foward to learn __more__.
 ### What's up?
-- 📚 I'm currently stuyding System Analysis and Development
+- 📚 I'm currently studying System Analysis and Development
 - 🔭 I’m currently [open to work](https://www.linkedin.com/in/saboyagustavo/);
 - 🌱 I’m currently learning Full Stack Web Development with
   - Node.JS,